DBerchelmann/zillow_regression_project/zillow_notes.md

 This query brought in property landuse.
 This is important because it showed the properties there were single unit which is a requirment when making this regression model.
 After doing a .value_counts() in Jupyter, I saw that there were thousands of rows that may need to be deleted.

+<b>Also of note is that by joining the property landuse category, use lose the 16 FIPS rows that were showing NULL</b>

 ```
 SELECT parcelid, propertylandusetypeid, propertylandusedesc, transactiondate, calculatedfinishedsquarefeet, bedroomcnt, bathroomcnt, buildingqualitytypeid, fips, regionidzip, yearbuilt, taxvaluedollarcnt, assessmentyear, taxamount
 FROM predictions_2017